waqassadiq/prj-obs-01-finished/README.md

 *ngFor="let ingredientCtrl of controls; let i = index"

 This adjustment is required due to the way TS works and Angular parses your templates (it doesn't understand TS there).

+## Deleting all Items in a FormArray
+As of Angular 8+, there's a new way of clearing all items in a FormArray.

+    (<FormArray>this.recipeForm.get('ingredients')).clear();

+The clear() method automatically loops through all registered FormControls (or FormGroups) in the FormArray and removes them.

+It's like manually creating a loop and calling removeAt() for every item.